galaxyproject/training-material/topics/climate/tutorials/pangeo-notebook/tutorial.md

 > ### {% icon comment %} Be careful when sub-sampling!
-> Increasing the frequency of your data e.g. artificialy creating data may not be scientifically relevant.
-Please use carefuly!
-Interpolating is not always scientifically relevant and sometimes you may prefer to choose a different method, for instance to take the nearest value:
+> Increasing the frequency of your data e.g. artificially creating data may not be scientifically relevant.
+Please use it carefully!
+Interpolating is not always scientifically relevant and sometimes you may prefer to choose a different method, like taking the nearest value for instance:
 >
 >    > ### {% icon code-in %} Input: Python
 >    >  ```python